IRS De Minimis Safe Harbor Election:The Complete Guide for Small Businesses

 What qualifies under the rule?

-Office supplies, laptops, tablets, printers, small tools, and similar purchases under the threshold.
+Office supplies, laptops, tablets, printers, small tools, and similar tangible property purchases under the threshold.

 How do I make the election?